 HDR assumes no changes to the project description, technical analyses, or substantial modifications will be necessary for preparation of the Administrative Final Supplemental EA/EIR.
 It is also assumed that recirculation of the Draft Supplemental EA/EIR will not be required due to the public and agency comments received.
 The Administrative Final Supplemental EA/EIR may include minor corrections, changes, or revisions to the Public Draft Supplemental EA/EIR as result of comments and as appropriate.
-HDR will submit the Administrative Final Supplemental EA/EIR electronically to the District and USACE for review.
-Upon receipt of comments, HDR will revise the Administrative Supplemental EA/EIR to incorporate the District's and USACE's comments and will prepare a Final Supplemental EA/EIR.
+HDR will submit the Administrative Final Supplemental EA/EIR as result of comments and as appropriate.
+HDR will submit the Administrative Final Supplemental EA/EIR will revise the Administrative Supplemental EA/EIR to incorporate the District's and USACE's comments and will prepare a Final Supplemental EA/EIR.
 HDR will submit the Final Supplemental EA/EIR electronically to the District and USACE for approval.